 Alex Livingston’s R2EV Project has developed an innovative system of rechargeable replaceable batteries for use in powering electric vehicles.

-- Josh Woodard and Mark Morris started Globecom before they finished thier undergraduate program.
+- Josh Woodard and Mark Morris started Globecom before they finished their undergraduate program.
 The company evolved into Valitics, an interactive marketing company specializing in web design, inline marketing and web analytics.

 - Working with local inventor Robert Geier, Kevin Veon launched Banshee Bungee during his MBA program.
 The company is now an award winning international extreme sports company.